csinva/csinva.github.io/_notes/research_ovws/ovw_interp.md

 - [piecewise linear interp](https://arxiv.org/pdf/1806.10270.pdf)
 - [Computing Linear Restrictions of Neural Networks](https://arxiv.org/abs/1908.06214) - calculate function of neural network restricting its points to lie on a line
 - [Interpreting CNN Knowledge via an Explanatory Graph](https://arxiv.org/abs/1708.01785) (zhang et al. 2017) - create a graph that responds better to things like objects than individual neurons

+## distillation

+- usually distillation refers to training a surrogate model on the predictions of the original model, but here I use it looser
 - model distillation (model-agnostic)
   - Trepan - approximate model w/ a decision tree
   - [BETA](https://arxiv.org/abs/1707.01154) (lakkaraju et al. 2017) - approximate model by a rule list
+- [set of methods](https://github.com/mateoespinosa/remix) for extracting rules from DNNN
 - exact distillation
   - [Born-again tree ensembles](https://arxiv.org/pdf/2003.11132.pdf) (vidal et al. 2020) - efficient algorithm to exactly find a minimal tree which reproduces the predictions of a tree ensemble
 - [Knowledge Distillation as Semiparametric Inference](https://arxiv.org/abs/2104.09732) (dao...mackey, 2021